liwentran/computer-networks/assignment3/hw-network-layer/Exercises.md

 **c.
 What are the offsets of each fragment?**

-Fragment 1 has offset of 0, fragment 2 has offset of 480, and fragment 3 has offset of 960.
+Fragment 1 has offset of 0, fragment 2 has offset of 480, fragment 3 has offset of 960, and fragment 4 has offset of 1440.